-The motion seeks Shareholders' approval to determine - solely for the corporate persons specified below - the ratio of the variable to fixed component of remuneration by up to a maximum of 200% (ratio 2:1) in accordance with Bank of Italy's Circular Letter No. 285, Part 1, Title IV, Chapter 2 of 17 December 2013.
+The motion seeks Shareholders' approval to determine - solely for the corporate persons specified below - the ratio of the variable to fixed component of remuneration by up to a maximum of 200% (ratio 2:1) in accordance with Bank of Italy's Circular No. 285/2013, Part 1, Title IV, Chapter 2.